-Access will be through the existing entrances from local roads at the Millford townland.
-This will allow access to the southernmost section of Bunahinly Bog and the northernmost section of Kilgarvan Bog where existing infrastructure is already in place via access tracks and railway lines to facilitate the previous peat extraction.
+Access will be through the existing entrances from the local road network accessing existing infrastructure in place via access tracks and railway lines to facilitate the previous peat extraction.
+No change to baseline conditions to facilitate access for either decommissioning or rehabilitation is required.